Skip to content

 Discounts and Fees We offer a range of discounts for early bird applicants, alumni, tropEd students and groups.
 See below the discounts and fees for Health Planning and Programming (HPP course).
 See for more information about our discounts for groups and other short courses on our exclusive discount page.

-• NEW: Evidence for public health responses: Statistical Methods in Epidemiology
+• Evidence for public health responses: Statistical Methods in Epidemiology

 • Institute